awsdocs/amazon-cloudfront-developer-guide/doc_source/using-cloudfront-headers.md

 Use the following headers to determine the viewer’s device type\.
 Based on the value of the `User-Agent` header, CloudFront sets the value of these headers to `true` or `false`\.
 If a device falls into more than one category, more than one value might be `true`\.
 For example, for some tablet devices, CloudFront might set both `CloudFront-Is-Mobile-Viewer` and `CloudFront-Is-Tablet-Viewer` to `true`\.
 + `CloudFront-Is-Android-Viewer` – Set to `true` when CloudFront determines that the viewer is a device with the Android operating system\.
 + `CloudFront-Is-Desktop-Viewer` – Set to `true` when CloudFront determines that the viewer is a desktop device\.
-+ `CloudFront-Is-IOS-Viewer` – Set to `true` when CloudFront determines that the viewer is a device with an Apple operating system\.
++ `CloudFront-Is-IOS-Viewer` – Set to `true` when CloudFront determines that the viewer is a device with an Apple mobile operating system, such as iPhone, iPod touch, and some iPad devices\.
 + `CloudFront-Is-Mobile-Viewer` – Set to `true` when CloudFront determines that the viewer is a mobile device\.
 + `CloudFront-Is-SmartTV-Viewer` – Set to `true` when CloudFront determines that the viewer is a smart TV\.
 + `CloudFront-Is-Tablet-Viewer` – Set to `true` when CloudFront determines that the viewer is a tablet\.

 ## Headers for determining the viewer’s location<a name="cloudfront-headers-viewer-location"></a>

 Use the following headers to determine the viewer’s location\.
 CloudFront determines the values for these headers based on the viewer’s IP address\.
-CloudFront doesn’t add these headers when the request originates from Amazon EC2\.
+CloudFront doesn’t add these headers when the request originates from Amazon EC2, except as noted in the following list\.

 **Note**
 For non\-ASCII characters in these headers’ values, CloudFront percent encodes the character according to [section 1\.2 of RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.1)\.
 + `CloudFront-Viewer-City` – Contains the name of the viewer’s city\.
 + `CloudFront-Viewer-Country` – Contains the two\-letter country code for the viewer’s country\.
 For a list of country codes, see [ISO 3166\-1 alpha\-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)\.
+**Note**
+CloudFront adds this header for all requests including those that originate from Amazon EC2\.
 + `CloudFront-Viewer-Country-Name` – Contains the name of the viewer’s country\.
 + `CloudFront-Viewer-Country-Region` – Contains a code \(up to three characters\) that represent the viewer’s region\.
 The region is the most specific subdivision of the [ISO 3166\-2](https://en.wikipedia.org/wiki/ISO_3166-2) code\.
 + `CloudFront-Viewer-Country-Region-Name` – Contains the name of the viewer’s region\.
 The region is the most specific subdivision of the [ISO 3166\-2](https://en.wikipedia.org/wiki/ISO_3166-2) code\.